gallindic/To-Do-list/README.md

 # To-Do-list
-To-Do list made with Rails
+To-Do list made with Rails where you can create new lists and add tasks to them.